openhab/openhab-addons/bundles/org.openhab.voice.watsonstt/README.md

 ### Speech to Text Configuration

-Using your favorite configuration UI to edit **Settings / Other Services - IBM Watson Speech-to-Text**:
+Use your favorite configuration UI to edit **Settings / Other Services - IBM Watson Speech-to-Text**:

 * **Background Audio Suppression** - Use the parameter to suppress side conversations or background noise.
 * **Speech Detector Sensitivity** - Use the parameter to suppress word insertions from music, coughing, and other non-speech events.